 But here is the thing,.. who wants to spend a grand or more on one of those sets?? (especially if we are talking about anything more than particle board furniture) Not I!
 It was time to get creative making my own plans for DIY Captains Beds!
 This would mean all that dresser space could be confined to the space under the bed with extra storage as well!
 This allows room for DESKS or VANITIES!
 Those other things that serve purpose and needs!
 Ok so, what will be our easy to follow bed plan?

-What do I need to make a DIY Storage Bed?
+What do I need to make a Twin bed with Storage Drawers?

 Use any stable dresser-and you can even remove the legs if you think it would mean more stability or to make it shorter!
 Whatever suits YOUR need!
 Consider your child’s height but remember you can also always get a step stool!